tiagofilipe12/pATLAS/README.md

 2. **load visualization.html**

-   This html loads the JSON file retrieved by MASHix.py and runs vivagraph.js in order to plot the connections (using MASH distances) between closely related  nodes (genomes/sequences). **VERY IMPORTANT: in order to run _visualization.html_ make sure .json file is in the same folder as the _visualization.html_, otherwise it won't do anything.**
+   This html loads the JSON file retrieved by MASHix.py and runs vivagraph.js in order to plot the connections (using MASH distances) between closely related  nodes (genomes/sequences). **VERY IMPORTANT: in order to run _visualization.html_ make sure you copy .json file to the main folder of MASHix, where _visualization.html_ is stored, otherwise it won't do anything** (see [more above](https://github.com/tiagofilipe12/MASHix#visualizationhtml)).

    Open _visualization.html_ with **firefox** or follow [these instructions](http://www.chrome-allow-file-access-from-file.com/) to allow **google chrome** to access filesystem. _visualization.html_ is currently saved along (in the same folder) with the .js scripts and .json file created with MASHix.py in order to be properly read.